gaultier/blog/you_inherited_a_legacy_cpp_codebase_now_what.md

 ## Find low hanging fruits to speed up the build and tests

 Emphasis on 'low hanging'.
-No change of the build system, no heroic efforts (I keep repeating that in this article but this is so important.
-Software engineering needs to be a sustainable practice, not something you burn out of after a few months).
+No change of the build system, no heroic efforts (I keep repeating that in this article but this is so important).

 Again, in a typical C++ project, you'd be amazed at how much work the build system is doing without having to do it at all.
 Try these ideas below and measure if that helps or not:
 - Building and running tests *of your dependencies*.
 In a project which was using `unittest++` as a test framework, built as a cmake subproject, I discovered that the default behavior was to build the tests of the test framework, and run them, every time!
 That's crazy.
 Usually there is a CMake variable or such to opt-out of this.